harleypig/perl-package-tests/README.md

 Consensus)[https://github.com/Perl-Toolchain-Gang/toolchain-site/blob/master/lancaster-consensus.md#environment-variables-for-testing-contexts]
 for different types of tests.

-* `AUTOMATED_TESTING`: if true, tests are being run by an automated testing facility and not as part of the installation of a module; CPAN smokers must set this to true; CPAN clients must not set this.
-* `NONINTERACTIVE_TESTING`: if true, tests should not attempt to interact with a user; output may not be seen and prompts will not be answered.
-* `EXTENDED_TESTING`: if true, the user or process running tests is willing to run optional tests that may take extra time or resources to complete.
-Such tests must not include any development or QA tests.
-Only tests of runtime functionality should be included.
-* `RELEASE_TESTING`: if true, tests are being run as part of a release QA process; CPAN clients must not set this variable.
-* `AUTHOR_TESTING`: if true, tests are being run as part of an author's personal development process; such tests may or may not be run prior to release.
-CPAN clients must not set this variable.
-Distribution packagers (ppm, deb, rpm, etc.) should not set this variable.

 These tests are not necessarily categorized according to these definitions.
 I'm working on fixing that.

 #### Author Tests
-Author tests should check documentation, formatting, spelling.
-Generally, tests for things that don't affect execution of the code.
+`AUTHOR_TESTING`: if true, tests are being run as part of an author's personal development process; such tests may or may not be run prior to release.
+CPAN clients must not set this variable.
+Distribution packagers (ppm, deb, rpm, etc.) should not set this variable.

 * [Check Dependencies](xt/author/checkdeps.t)
 * [Check for common spelling mistakes](xt/author/spelling_commonmistakes.t)